nuomiji/Ethereum-Token-Sender/README.md

 ### Send Token/Ether

-- hover over menu for the type of transfer (batch or single transaction)
+- hover over menu for the type of transfer
 - token transferred must be ERC20 token type
 - upload recipients info in csv file under the following format: ```Name, Address, Amount``` (units in 18th decimal place or Wei)
 - webpage will be redirected to Etherscan and transaction hashes will be generated in CSV format under ```outputs``` folder